nobrowning/draft_llm_conf_benchmark/draft-cui-nmrg-llm-benchmark.md

 4. **Evaluator**
    Computes three core metrics for each task:
    - **Reasoning Score (`S_reasoning`)**:
-     - Embedding-based cosine similarity between the agent’s reasoning trace and the ground truth reasoning.
+     - Embedding-based cosine similarity between the agent's reasoning trace and the ground truth reasoning.
      - Ranges from 0 to 1.
    - **Command Score (`S_command`)**:
-     - Hierarchical diff of final vs. initial router configurations (using Python’s `ciscoconfparse`).
+     - Hierarchical diff of final vs. initial router configurations (using Python's `ciscoconfparse`).
      - Wildcard matching ignores non-essential identifiers (e.g., ACL numbers).
      - Compute precision = (correctly generated commands / total generated) and recall = (correctly generated / ground truth commands).
      - `S_command` is the harmonic mean of precision and recall, ranging from 0 to 1.